How to be healthy and prevent diseases

 3) Washing your hands every time you sneeze and cough

-Learn more about how to prevent the spread of colds and flu.
+Learn more about how to prevent the spread of flu.

 The Centers for Disease Control and Prevention (CDC) is a government agency which gives advice about how to stay healthy.
 The CDC has information about how to prevent the spread of disease at home, work, school, and in public.